webrecorder/browsertrix-crawler/docs/docs/user-guide/dedupe.md

 ### Handling interrupted or canceled crawls

-If a crawler is interrupted, eg. with SIGINT, the dedupe data stored for that crawl will not yet committed (unless `--dedupeConcurrent` was used, see below).
+If a crawler is interrupted, eg. with SIGINT, the dedupe data stored for that crawl will not yet be committed (unless `--dedupeConcurrent` was used, see below).

 Since the crawl has not finished, the user may or may not want to include the data in the dedupe index.